-ASTRA Ingest provides automated and manual capabilities to bring new material into the facility.
+ASTRA Ingest provides automated and manual capabilities for bringing new material into media operations.
 It can be used with other ASTRA tools or standalone with third-party MAM systems.
 Searchable metadata can be generated automatically, entered by users or imported from other applications.

 ASTRA Record Scheduler

 ASTRA Record Scheduler is designed to easily automate repetitive events.
 For example, daily or weekly programs or feeds sent from the network or syndicators can be frame-accurately recorded without user intervention.

 For master control and news, required content is identified by the traffic or NRCS system.
 ASTRA imports this information and automatically generates a playlist.
 If content in a playlist is not available anywhere within the ASTRA system, it is flagged so that the user knows that this content needs to be ingested.
 ASTRA will create a list for batch ingest of material in the order in which it is needed.

 ASTRA offers a quick and easy-to-use manual ingest tool.
 On one screen the user can control both the source and record device frame accurately and enter custom metadata while recording.
 The user can have as many recordings on his screen as needed.

 XDCAM & P2 Ingest

 Digital video cameras eliminate the time-consuming encode step.
 Encoding is a real-time function so a 30-minute story takes 30 minutes to encode.
 With digital cameras, a 30-minute story can be ingested in just a few minutes.
 ASTRA Ingest takes advantage of these new cameras with a custom screen for users to identify what clips to ingest along with the associated metadata and, optionally, a low-res proxy.
 Custom metadata can also be entered at this time.